What's involved?

 • People cannot participate if they or anyone in their close family has a known severe genetic health condition, like cystic fibrosis or muscular dystrophy.
 This does not include common conditions like inflammatory bowel disease, cancer or diabetes.

 If you join OurDNA and choose to get genetic information back, this information could tell you something about your health or the health of your family in the future.
-Only a small number of people who take part in OurDNA are likely to receive a result.

 While there is no cost to find out this information through the study, we require Medicare eligibility to ensure you can access clinical services if we do return a result.
 If you are covered by Medicare in Australia, there is usually no or low cost for genetic health services with a doctor's referral.